What is Court Watch?

 Why subscribe?

-Paid subscribers get full access to past newsletters that go behind a paywall for free subscribers after three weeks.
+Paid subscribers get full access to past newsletters that go behind a paywall for free subscribers after one week.
 Most importantly, the subscription will help offset the PACER fees, which we can all agree is a racket.

 Quite simply, given the thousands of dollars of PACER quarterly fees we incur with our reporting, this site can not survive without paid subscribers.